Card games in Spain

 French suited cards are used in Spain - as they are everywhere - mainly for games of foreign origin such as Bridge and Poker.
 It is also possible to obtain 52-card packs with Spanish suits and jokers for playing these games.
 The pictures are marked K-Q-J as in the international pack.

-The most popular Spanish card games with the 40-card pack include:
+Spanish card games with the 40-card pack include:

 - Tute and its variants such as Tute Subastado

 - Brisca (which is almost idantical to the Italian game Briscola).